Irish Traveller Movement: Core Activities

-The Movement has been one of the groups, alongside Pavee Point, who have partnered with groups advocating for the Roma community.
-They have partnered with organisations such as St Stephen's Green Trust on programmes such as Travellers in Prison Initiative.
-They have held initiatives such as Traveller Focus Week from 2004.
+The organisation has partnered with organisations such as St Stephen's Green Trust on programmes such as the Travellers in Prison Initiative.
+It has held initiatives such as Traveller Focus Week from 2004.
 ITM was one of the groups which submitted recommendations to a Seanad Committee on the inclusion of Travellers in Irish public life.
 During the COVID-19 pandemic, the ITM highlighted the difficulty the Travelling communities have relating to access to clean water, toilets, and the cramped sites on which many families live.

-In response to the protests and demonstrations after the murder of George Floyd, ITM joined with other Traveller groups in calling for an "end to racism".
+Free legal aid

-ITM is one of 7 not-for-profit organisations in Ireland which provide free legal advice, alongside Mercy Law Resource Centre, Ballymun Community Law Centre, the Immigrant Council of Ireland, the Irish Refugee Council, the Free Legal Advice Centres, and Northside Community Law Centre.
+ITM is one of a number of not-for-profit organisations in Ireland which provide free legal advice to travellers, alongside Mercy Law Resource Centre, Ballymun Community Law Centre, the Immigrant Council of Ireland, the Irish Refugee Council, the Free Legal Advice Centres, and Northside Community Law Centre.

+Roma community

+The organisation has also been one of the groups, alongside Pavee Point, who have partnered with organisations and individuals advocating for the Roma community.

 Traveller Pride Week

 The ITM is the coordinator of the Traveller Pride Week, which hosts the Traveller Pride Awards.
-They established the awards in 2009.
-Awards are given out across 7 fields: community, enterprise and employment, sport, education, intersectionality, youth, arts/culture, and music.
+It established the awards in 2009.
+Awards are given out across 7 fields: community, enterprise and employment, sport, education, intersectionality, youth, arts and culture, and music.
 Past winners have included Laura Angela Collins and Oein DeBhairduin.